NotChencho/FinalMachineLearning/README.md

 We have also used Generative AI tools during development (ChatGPT) primarily to assist us  with debugging and improving the visual presentation of our plots.
 The core structure, logic, and data visualizations were developed by us.

 Additionally, we incorporated code snippets and examples from the official Dash documentation to support the development of our interactive dashboard.
-All external materials have been properly adapted and integrated within the context of our original work.\
+All external materials have been properly adapted and integrated within the context of our original work.
-We hope you enjoyed our project as much as we enjoyed developing it.

-## 8. References